akrasuski1/halb-cpu/components.md

 ![D latch](http://www.play-hookey.com/digital/alt_flip_flops/images/denandff100.png)

 It has a total of 6 NANDs, all of which are 2-input except for one 3-input.
-In TTL, that gives us 12 resistors and 19 transistors; in my version of DTL - 6 transistors, 12 resistors and 32 diodes.
+In TTL, that gives us 12 resistors and 19 transistors; in my Schottky DTL - 6 transistors, 6 resistors and 13 diodes.

 There is a pretty good criticism of this style of registers [here](http://www.megaprocessor.com/GBU_flip_flops.html).
 In short, they are prone to data race - say we want to make a T flip flop from D by connecting negative